kefaslungu/enhancedTouchGestures/readme.md

 If you've enabled play mouse coordinates setting in mouse settings, you'll hear beeps to indicate current screen coordinate when you invoke touch exploration gestures.

+Note: coordinate announcement beep will not be heard while using touch keyboard.

 ## Touch command passthrough

 An unassigned command is available to allow you to use touchscreen gestures as though NVDA is not running.
 In order to use this, you need to assign a command (via Input Gestures dialog) under Enhanced Touch Gestures category to let you do this for up to ten seconds or toggle this manually.
 Then go to NVDA menu/Preferences/Touch Interaction, then configure pause NVDA's touch command value between 3 to 10 seconds (default is 5 seconds).

+## Version 20.07

+* Coordinate announcement beep will not be heard while using touch keyboard.
+* NVDA will no longer appear to do nothing or play error tones while exploring modern input facility such as emoji panel via touch.
+* NVDA will present an error message if touch keyboard cannot be activated (four finger flick right).

 ## Version 20.06